Event Log for Windows (im_msvistalog)

 }

-If the NXLog Agent service is running as a custom user, errors may be logged in the log file such as:
+If the NXLog Agent service is running as a custom user, errors may be logged in the log file, such as:

 or

-This happens when the user account does not have permission to access the specified Windows Event Log channel.
-Refer to Access denied to a Windows Event Log channel for instructions on how to resolve these errors. |
+This occurs when the user account lacks permission to access the specified Windows Event Log channel.
+Refer to Access denied to a Windows Event Log channel for instructions on resolving these errors.